LouConreux/LCLSGeom/README.md

 0.0
 ```

-#### Nota Bene

-By default, PsanaToPyFAI.convert removes any axis offsets present in the metrology .data file.
-This ensures that the resulting PyFAI geometry is centered at (x, y) = (0, 0) and z = 0.
-In other words, the detector origin is placed at the image center, rather than at the interaction point (IP).
+> **Nota Bene:** By default, PsanaToPyFAI.convert removes any axis offsets present in the metrology .data file.
+> This ensures that the resulting PyFAI geometry is centered at (x, y) = (0, 0) and z = 0.
+> In other words, the detector origin is placed at the image center, rather than at the interaction point (IP).
-If needed, this behavior can be disabled by passing `image_frame=False`.
+> If needed, this behavior can be disabled by passing `image_frame=False`.
 In that case, the PyFAI geometry is defined in the laboratory coordinate frame.

-##### Extra Arguments Example Usage
+###### Extra Example Usage

 If we convert the original .data example with an offset in the slow dimension, here is what we can get by passing `image_frame=False`.
  ```python
 exp = mfxx49820